Setting up WordPress form tracking in Google Analytics is key to knowing your forms’ performance.

 Next, you can head over to WPForms » Addons from your WordPress dashboard.
 Then, navigate to the User Journey Addon and click the ‘Install Addon’ button.

-Once the addon is installed, you can go to WPForms » Entries from your WordPress dashboard.
+Once the addon is installed, you’ll need to go to WPForms » Entries from your WordPress dashboard.

-After that, select a WordPress form to see the user journey.
+After that, you can select a WordPress form to see the user journey.

-For the sake of this tutorial, we’ll view the Simple Contact Form entries.
+For this tutorial, we’ll view the Simple Contact Form entries.

 On the next screen, you’ll see details of your user.

-Simply scroll down to the ‘User Journey’ section and see their path before arriving on the contact form and submitting it.
+Simply scroll down to the ‘User Journey’ section to see their path before completing the contact form and submitting it.

 Using the data, you can better understand your users and see which pages or campaigns they visit before converting them into leads.